mqnr/millennio/README.md

 # Millennio

 Millennio is a Discord bot for school-related purposes.
-Namely, it made it easy for me and my friends to extract Zoom meeting URLs from event descriptions in our schedules.
-Previously, this was a task we did manually, for every single class.
-These meeting links would frequently change; as a result, this was something we needed to repeat several times a day, much to our chagrin.
+Most notably, it automated the extraction of Zoom meeting URLs from event descriptions in our Canvas schedules--which was a consistently tedious daily task during our online classes in the pandemic.

-After the development of the bot, meeting URLs would instead be sent automatically at their starting time to a Discord channel, pinging all of us.
-Millennio makes this easy: the schedule is configured through a single map object that establishes relationships between cronstrings and the events they are to trigger.
-The bot was a great time-saver for all of us, serving us well during two semesters.
+After developing the bot, meeting URLs would be sent at their appropiate time to a Discord channel, pinging all of us.
+It was a great time-saver and served us well throughout two semesters.

-## Removed names
+## Removed (and re-added) names

-Millennio was tightly coupled to our specific school.
-Initially, I never planned on publishing it on GitHub.
-However, I decided it was worthwhile to archive it, since it was one of my first software projects after I learned to program.
-Before publishing, I stripped out all names associated with our school.
-A cursory search of the `src` folder indicates 327 instances of this.
-Therefore, it is in an entirely unrunnable state.
-Someone else getting it to work for another school would be a time-consuming undertaking requiring a thorough read of the source code.
-Generalizing the code so that it could work with any school would be an even more effortful endeavor.
-I likely would have done this myself, had I used the program for another semester, but I have already graduated high school.
-The code is, then, only provided as an archive.
+When first pushing this to GitHub back in 2022, I stripped out all names that could lead back to our high school (such as function names with the name on it and such), likely out of an abundance of caution.
+Looking back, it's kind of silly opsec, so I undid all that.

 ## Feature overview